eleith/emailjs/Readme.md

-        // optionally these fields are also accepted type	      // string of the file mime type name        // name to give the file as perceived by the recipient alternative // if true, will be attached inline as an alternative (also defaults type='text/html') inline      // if true, will be attached inline encoded     // set this to true if the data is already base64 encoded, (avoid this if possible)
+        // optionally these fields are also accepted type	      // string of the file mime type name        // name to give the file as perceived by the recipient charset     // charset to encode attatchment in method      // method to send attachment as (used by calendar invites) alternative // if true, will be attached inline as an alternative (also defaults type='text/html') inline      // if true, will be attached inline encoded     // set this to true if the data is already base64 encoded, (avoid this if possible)